 |HIST 339||The United States Since 1970||3 credits|

 Explore our academic catalog for a full listing of courses, course descriptions, suggested course sequences, and more.

 The minor in history requires successful completion of a minimum of six courses and 18 credits with an HIST prefix.
 Please see the history department chairperson for more information.
 General guidelines regarding minors may be found in the Minors section of the catalog.

-Students also have the option of completing a Bachelor of Arts degree in History.
+Students also have the option of completing a Bachelor of Arts degree in Public History.
 The student must fulfill all SEE requirements, program requirements, and complete two semesters of a foreign language from the point of placement or completion of 202 level.